atecon/heatmap/src/heatmap_help.md

 Starting from version 1.7, a contour plot can be produced instead of a heatmap.
 This happens if the `clevels` scalar in the option bundle is set to a value between 1 and 32.
 The number itself refers to the number of points on the z-axis that gnuplot will use for plotting the contour lines.
 Note that there is no predictable relationship between the `clevels` setting and the number of contour lines you're going to get, but in most cases, with higher numbers you should see more lines.
 With gretl 2023c or later, contour lines will be coloured  from blue (lower z) to red (higher).

 Some options have no effects with contour plots, namely: "do_labels", "printvals", "native", "limits", "coldest", "hottest" and "zerowhite".

-Conversely, the `clevels` setting is mandatory, for obvious reasons;
-the `grid` boolean key may be used for plotting a 2-dimensional dotted grid.
+Conversely, the `clevels` setting is mandatory, for obvious reasons; the `grid` boolean key may be used for plotting a  -dimensional dotted grid.

 # CHANGELOG